Saving Money is Not Enough - You have to invest your savings if you're going to outpace inflation and be able to rely on returns over labor income

 First you must earn an income.
 You can earn an income by selling your hourly labor or you might earn an income in other ways (eg. investment income, residual income from intellectual property, etc.).
 Regardless of how you earn an income, you must decide what to do with the money that is coming in.
 A prudent person will never spend his or her entire income - they will instead make sure to live below their means in order to be able to save a portion (hopefully a substantial portion) of their income for various things:

 You save money in order to invest, but just because you save money doesn’t mean you are investing it or that you’re an investor.
 Investing money is a very specific action that you take with your money in order to grow it in a calculated way.
-Read our article on what constitutes proper investing to get a good understanding what investing really is:

 If you put money into your checking account, into your savings account, under your mattress, or in your backyard, you are not investing it - you are merely saving it.
 Even though a savings account pays you a rate of interest, it doesn’t qualify as proper investing because the rate of return is certain at the outset and because the goal of such a product isn’t to grow your money but to keep it safe.
 Additionally, this will almost never outpace inflation - you'll lose purchasing power every year on average.
 For more, read the article above on what constitutes proper investing.